caiks/TBOT01/README.md

 In the simplest mode, `mode001`, this label *histogram* is *multiplied* by a *unit histogram* that defines the desired `room_next` given the goal room and the *slice's* probable `location`.
 For example, if the goal is room 6 and the `location` is room 1 then the `room_next` is room 4, rather than rooms 2 or 3.
 The turtlebot guesses `location` and then repeats the `motor` actions that tended in the past to lead to the desired goal.
 That is, the requested action is chosen at random according to the *probability histogram* implied by the *normalised reduction* to `motor`.

 In order to test whether `TBOT01` actor is navigating around the turtlebot house better than chance, it's goal will be set from a fixed sequence of randomly selected rooms.
 As soon as turtlebot has reached the current goal room, the next goal is set from the next room in the sequence.
-The turtlebot runs until we obtain a degree of statistical significance for the average journey time as measured by the z-score.
+The turtlebot runs until we obtain a degree of statistical significance for the average journey time as measured by the standard score.
 First we obtain the distribution for the random-turn turtlebot by calculating the journey times in `data009`,
 ```
 ./main room_expected data009 room5
+...
 dataset: data009
-room_initial: room5
-room_seed: 17
 z: 172301
+n: 55
 counts: [141,10209,4340,1196,8987,1176,5103,712,2532,1887,379,1218,204,69,2584,1079,2296,15562,6697,443,1376,3717,7213,66,2610,852,675,984,1013,3090,2015,73,1242,3410,4143,3905,3806,2174,2906,496,8126,3280,4505,163,10837,3848,3272,1527,11867,619,115,218,7594,3393,180]
-counts.size(): 55
-average: 3129.53
+mean: 3129.53
 sqrt(variance): 3368.92
+sqrt(variance/n): 454.265
 ```
 The turtlebot was started in room 4 with a first goal of room 5.
 It travels to 55 rooms during the 12 hours of wandering around with random turns every 5 seconds or so.
 The average journey time is 3129.53 *events* at 4 fps, around 13 minutes.
+The standard error is 454.265 *events* or around 2 minutes.

 To set the turtlebot's goal rooms in the same sequence we use the `TBOT01` [commander](https://github.com/caiks/TBOT01/blob/master/commander.h) node.
 This publishes the goals to which the actor node subscribes.
 The first test is with the actor in `mode001` using *conditioned model* 28,